Spring to Spring Trail

 Spring to Spring Trail Description

-The most northern segment starts near the base of De Leon Springs State Park.
-Enjoy the park's lakes, creeks and marshes by canoe, kayak or paddleboat as you scout for alligators, deer, otters, egrets, bald eagles and other wildlife.
+The northern end of the trail starts near the base of De Leon Springs State Park.
+Enjoy the park's lakes, creeks and marshes by canoe, kayak or paddleboat.
+The area is home to alligators, deer, otters, egrets, bald eagles and other wildlife.
 From there, the trail travels south through the well-shaded neighborhoods of De Leon Springs along Grand Avenue.
 To the west lies the Lake Woodruff National Wildlife Refuge, where freshwater marshes and swamps provide a critical habitat for nesting, migrating and wintering birds.
-This 6-mile segment ends at W. Minnesota Avenue.
+This 6-mile segment ends at W Minnesota Avenue.

 The trail continues through DeBary, soon paralleling the Donald E. Smith Boulevard through high-end neighborhoods.
 The city is known for its beautiful oak trees and they line the path as it makes its way to Rob Sullivan Park.

-From there, following the closure of a 2.9 mile-gap in 2022, travelers can continue south seamlessly.
 This is one of the most scenic portions of the route as is it traces the northwestern shoreline of Lake Monroe.
-Start at the trailhead outside the DeBary Hall Historic Site, an 8,000-square-foot estate that offers exhibits, multimedia programs and guided tours where you can learn about the history of the St. Johns River region and the individuals that worked at the house and grounds during the late 1800s and early 1900s.
+There is a trailhead outside the DeBary Hall Historic Site, an 8,000-square-foot estate that offers exhibits, multimedia programs and guided tours about the history of the St. Johns River region and the individuals that worked at the house and grounds during the late 1800s and early 1900s.

-The trail ends in Green Springs Park, where there is a connection to the East Central Regional Rail Trail, which continues east and offers more than 40 miles of pathway.
+The east branch runs along Dirksen Drive and provides access to the Deltona Landings Shopping Center anchored by the Publix Super Market.
+This section ends in Green Springs Park, where there is a connection to the East Central Regional Rail Trail, which continues east and offers more than 40 miles of pathway.

 Parking and Trail Access